vigneshavm/Interview-questions/mongoDB.md

+* **Shard the collection** using a well-chosen shard key (e.g., `region + timestamp`)
+* Use **bucketed time series collections** for log-type data
+* Implement **archival** to cold storage (e.g., move old data to S3)
+* Index only what you need — over-indexing = memory pressure

+> ✅ Scale horizontally and avoid hotspots

 - To handle large datasets efficiently in MongoDB, I focus on proper schema design to avoid unnecessary joins,
 -  I use compound indexes on frequently queried fields to minimize collection scans.
 -  I leverage the aggregation pipeline with early filtering and projections, and use range-based pagination for deep data traversal.
 -  For high-scale systems, I use sharding with a well-chosen shard key.
 Additionally, I monitor query performance using `explain()` and tools like MongoDB Atlas to continuously optimize queries and indexes."

 ### ✅ **1.
 Schema Design Optimization**